 A student and instructor with a USAAC BT-9 at Randolph Field, Texas.
 The colours are off in the ad, as the fuselage should be blue.
 It is definitely a BT-9, not a BT-14.
-The square windscreen shape, as well as the engine scoops/vents, are dead giveaways that it’s a BT-9.
-I believe some BT-9’s had the fuselage fabric (at least the removable section) metalized later on in life to help with wear Shane Clayton Originally this BT-9 should have been Blue not yellow.
+The square windscreen shape and the engine scoops/vents are dead giveaways that it’s a BT-9.
+I believe some BT-9’s had the fuselage fabric (at least the removable section) metalized later on in life to help with wear Shane Clayton.
+Originally, this BT-9 should have been Blue, not yellow.

 BT-9 -Basic Trainer with 400hp Wright R-975-7 Whirlwind and a new canopy.
 Dangerous stall resulted in a variety of unsuccessful fixes.
 42 built.

 BT-9A – Armed BT-9 with one cowl gun and one rear flexible gun, and modified canopy.
 40 built.

 BT-9B – Minor changes from BT-9, unarmed.
 117 built.
 1 modified as sole BT-9D, modified as a prototype for BT-14 with new outer wing panels and other alterations.